Lois Combs Weinberg: Education in Kentucky

 Weinberg is currently on the Board of IDEA: Center for Excellence, a non-profit organization focused on excellence in dyslexic services.
 She also works as a consultant for IDEA Academy at Carnegie Center for Literacy and Learning in Lexington, Kentucky.

-United States Senate election, 2002
+U.S. Senate election, 2002

-In 2002, Weinberg won the Kentucky Democratic Party primary for United States Senate against Tom Barlow.
-In the November general election, she lost to incumbent Mitch McConnell 64.7%–35.3%.
+In 2002, Weinberg won the Kentucky Democratic Party primary for U.S. Senate against Tom Barlow.
+She lost to incumbent Mitch McConnell in the November general election, 64.7%–35.3%.
 A statewide advocacy group, The Women's Network, grew out of her former campaign.